 In a prime front-line position on the Bay of Palma can be found at Katagi Blau, boasting sea views and a luxury hotel location in Hotel Llaut Palace.
 The menu leans towards Asian fusion and the restaurant boasts out of the best sea-view rooftop terraces in the area.

 This collection of restaurants are not the most simple to find, but certainly worth seeking out.
 While centrally located, the understated Canela restaurant is easy to miss, but offers great food in an intimate setting.
+And just along the same road, El Patio de Gloria offers diners an excellent and eclectic menu fusing comfort food with innovative twists.
 Tucked away nearby, on a side street just off busy Jaume III, Fera delights the senses with a superb menu of Asian-Mediterranean fusion.

-Set in the Posada Terra Sant boutique hotel, La Despensa del Baron offers Mediterranean cuisine with South American and Asian influences.
+Set in the Posada Terra Sant boutique hotel, La Despensa del Baron offers Mediterranean cuisine with South American and Asian influences or nearby at La Vieja de Jonay Hernández try some creative and delicious cuisine served in different and unique ways .
 The M House Café Bistro can also be tricky to locate, but offers outstanding Modern Mediterranean cuisine in a secluded terrace in central Palma.
-Heading to the acclaimed Hotel Sant Francesc and you the choice of two hidden gastronomic gems, in the fine dining Quadrat and their rooftop Sushi Bar.
+Heading to the acclaimed Hotel Sant Francesc and you the choice of two hidden gastronomic gems, in the fine dining Quadrat and their rooftop bar.

 Clandestí aptly means ‘secret’ and there’s a hideaway feel to the Clandestí Taller Gastronòmic restaurant, which is owned and run by two talented young chefs and located in Palma’s Bon Aires neighbourhood.